 While water supplied by GEID meets health-related standards, it sometimes falls short of aesthetic objectives for color and turbidity, especially during spring run-off and after major rain events.
 While the District feels cost prohibitive water treatment for aesthetic concerns is best left to individual homeowners, it continues to research various means and sources of treatment in hopes of identifying an efficient and cost-effective system.

-On campus, water testing is further augmented by Facilities Management and Health, Safety and Environment to look for chemical and microbiological parameters.
+On campus, water testing is further augmented by Facilities Management and Risk Management Services to look for chemical and microbiological parameters.

 The GEID maintains certificates of water analysis for public review.